|Chester & District Bagatelle League AGM Minutes 2008|

-The Treasurer presented the Balance Sheet for 2007 and copies were made available for those present.
-Gordon Vickers proposed that the Balance Sheet be accepted, this was seconded by John Lea and carried unanimously by all present.
+The Treasurer presented the Accounts balance sheet for 2007-8 and copies were made available for those present.
+Barry Pace proposed that the Accounts balance sheet be accepted, this was seconded by Ted Randles and carried unanimously by all present.

 3. Any Other Business

 No formal written proposals were received before the deadline of 1st September, so the floor was open for discussion.